guluc3m/loc/source/includes/_v1_parties.md

 Leave a party.
 This can only be performed by non-leader members of the party and before the match starts.

-When the user leaves a party, a new `PartyToken` record is created to indicate that they are in their own party, and the `party_owner_id` in their `MatchParticipant` record is set to their own ID.
+When the user leaves a party, a new `Party` record is created to indicate that they are in their own party, and the `party_owner_id` in their `MatchParticipant` record is set to their own ID.